 - Versatile.
 Is it, breakfast for dinner or dinner for breakfast?
 You decide!
 Enjoying a slice of freshly baked pizza made from scratch on any weekday morning has never been more satisfying!

 - Customizable.
 Keep it simple as we do with using just sausage, eggs, and cheese, or take it over the top with a bunch of fun creative toppings your whole family will love.

 - Delicious.
-If you’re a bacon and eggs lover, a pizza lover, or a salty, savory breakfast lover, this breakfast pizza has your name written all over it.
+If you’re a bacon and eggs lover, a pizza lover, or love a salty, savory breakfast like this crescent roll breakfast casserole, this breakfast pizza has your name written all over it.

 - Store-bought crescent dough: 2 tubes are enough to make a pizza crust large enough to fill a baking sheet.
 Like I said, making this homemade pizza dough recipe is always an option.

 - Large eggs & water: Will be cooked separately before being added on top of the crust.
 The water helps to thin out the egg mixture.

 - Olive oil: Used to cook the eggs.